Self Driving Cars Attorneys in Houston Texas

 These features are also known as “driver fatigue detection” systems, alluding to the situation in which a driver is tired or sleepy and therefore has a decreased ability to concentrate and react in time to changing road and traffic conditions.
 Using cruise control in “stop and go” rush hour traffic would have been pointless, and quite dangerous, but with recent advancements, your car can automatically drive, sensing when to reduce speed to a stop and resume.
 Other innovations include the following, and much more:

 - Lane Departure Warnings: This system alerts drivers when they have unintentionally drifted out of their lane of traffic, either into another same-direction lane, into an oncoming lane of traffic, or off the road into the shoulder.

 - Collision Mitigation System: Using sonar and sophisticated cameras, the car sense when it comes to a potentially dangerous situation and if the other driver does not react in time, the car automatically applies the brakes.

 What Impact Will Self-Driving Cars Have on the Insurance Industry?

 When it comes to car insurance risk, premiums are determined based on the driver’s history.
-With self-driving cars there will be a significant shift.
-Risk will be determined based on the manufacturer’s product, the car itself, its reliability, and how precise the software is that makes the driving decisions, according to Property Casualty 360.
+With self-driving cars, there will be a significant shift.
+Risk will be determined based on the manufacturer’s product, the car itself, its reliability, and how precise the software that makes the driving decisions is, according to Property Casualty 360.

 With the exception of new drivers, all drivers have some amount of history.
 Most drivers have years of history which allows insurance companies to perform their calculations and set premiums based on risk.
 With the introduction of self-driving cars not only will there be a dramatic shift in establishing premiums but large groups of drivers will arguably be new drivers.
 It will take time for manufacturers to build enough driving history so that insurance companies can effectively set premiums as they do today.